“Not to mince words, the New Yorker’s Emily Nussbaum is one of the best, if not the best, critic writing about TV today.”

 —Los Angeles Times

-Emily Nussbaum is the television critic for The New Yorker magazine and author of the 2019 book, I Like To Watch: Arguing My Way Through The TV Revolution, a collection of essays and profiles.
+New Yorker staff writer and Pulitzer Prize-winner Emily Nussbaum is the author of I Like To Watch: Arguing My Way Through The TV Revolution, a collection that combines timely new works with previously published essays and profiles, mostly from her groundbreaking stint as TV critic at The New Yorker.
 The New York Times called I Like To Watch “confident, dauntless criticism — smart and spiky, brilliantly sure of itself and the medium it depicts.”
 In a starred review, Kirkus raved about it as “sharp, insightful writing that firmly positions Nussbaum as one of the leading TV critics of our time.”
 The Los Angeles Review of Books described Nussbaum as “a striking prose stylist, fierce and chummy by turns, with an illuminating analytic eye — exactly the qualities you want in a critic.”

 “Taken together, the pieces in I Like to Watch form a searching, brilliant history of American attraction, repulsion, and fascination in the era of peak TV.
 The book assembles a picture, alive with rigor and pleasure, that only Nussbaum could paint of a medium that has risen and transformed into a high-culture institution that’s also an ever-shifting experiment about scorn and anxiety and desire.
 We’re lucky to have this record of it, as well as this casual reminder that criticism, at its very best, is an irreplaceable thrill.”